42.6 mi / 15.3 mph / 429 ft. climbing

 When we reached Holly Ridge, the detour option started making a little more sense as the shoulder on US-17 disappeared for a couple miles.
 Though in some ways it made the riding more comfortable, since now 100% of the vehicles were forced to change lanes to pass, rather than just 95% when the narrow shoulder returned (with the other 5% buzzing by just on the other side of the white line).
 But the final ~15 miles through the outer suburbs of Wilmington removed the shoulder again and increased the traffic volume such that Rett was definitely no longer considering 70 miles.
 The day’s physical load might have been light, but the mental load was beginning to get exhausting.

 Still, our high speeds due to the tailwind didn’t just shorten our riding time, they made the ride safer.
 If we had been going the other direction, into the wind, the much-greater speed differential between the vehicles and us would have made it significantly more difficult for them to smoothly merge into the left lane and flow past, and instead cars would be getting “stuck” behind us, unable to merge left because traffic in that lane would then be flying past them, and vehicles would then be piling up behind us (sometimes leading the “stuck” vehicle to unsafely squeeze past us in the same lane).
-Not that that still didn’t happen, but it would have happened a lot more if out speed had been halved.
+Not that that still didn’t happen, but it would have happened a lot more if our speed had been halved.

 The 15.3mph average speed that we finished with is the fastest we’ve done in our nomadacy, and we weren’t even pushing that hard, nor was it an especially strong wind.
 But something about the wide highway corridor just allowed the wind to flow smoothly behind us the whole way.